 The table below lists the dates when the Sun is actually within the astronomical constellations of the Zodiac, according to modern constellation boundaries and corrected for precession (these dates can vary a day from year to year).

-(Note: this is only because the boundaries of the constellations were redrawn in 1928 and Ophiuchus is a constellation NOT a seasonal sign so from the Tropical system (or seasonally based signs) Ophiuchus doesn’t even figure in because its not one of the 12 seasonal signs.
+(Note: the reason the Sun passes through Ophiuchus is because the boundaries of the constellations were redrawn as mentioned above.
+Before the constellations were redrawn in the 1920’s Ophiuchus was NOT part of the zodiacal constellations.
+Plus Ophiuchus is a constellation NOT a seasonal sign so from the Tropical system (or seasonally based signs) Ophiuchus doesn’t figure in because its not one of the 12 seasonal signs determined by the Solstices and Equinoxes.
 See the listing below)

 Check out your “real” zodiac sign below and see what the sky looked like on your birthday by going to the Birthday Sky application.